-A rough idea of scale; a Microlauncher on the left,
+A rough idea of scale; a Microlauncher on the left, the Vanguard rocket on the right.
+Image by Robert Little |

 Back in 1989, I was given a task by my friend Dr. Mike Reynolds to build some models of the various launch vehicles, and as is typical with me, I decided to take it to the next level and build a few more.
 Two additional models I built were the Japanese Lambda 4S and the American Vanguard booster.
 Both were in 1/96, and what struck me the most were how small they really were.